Mailman (City Letter Carrier)

 If my package arrived in the post office at 10:16 am, will my package come today?

-Asked by Kir over 12 years ago
+Asked by Kir almost 13 years ago

 Not necessarily.
 Carriers are often already out of the PO by that time.
 You should definitely rcv the package the next day at the latest.

-Asked by Dustin about 12 years ago
+Asked by Ron almost 13 years ago

 if the mail man takes ma mail cause i was out of town what should i do

-Asked by thalia over 12 years ago
+Asked by thalia about 13 years ago

 Depending on how long you were out of town, the mail was probably being held at the PO you to pick up.
 If you were out for a certain amt of time and never contacted the PO, it's possible they returned the mail to sender.
 If a mailbox is full, the overflow is usually held at the PO until the cust.
 Mailbox is emptied.
 I am just giving you scenarios on what I think should happen.
 As much as there are sets of rules to be followed in this situation, nobody seems to know exactly what is correct and different carriers will handle it differently.